medanisjbara/w3m/doc/W3m User Manual.md

 Start first by making a `keymap` file in `~/.w3m` if you haven't already.
 And write the following content to it.

 ```
-keymap Key_Combination EXTERN_LINK "(mpv --player-operation-mode=pseudo-gui --no-terminal %s &)"
+keymap <key> EXTERN_LINK "(mpv --player-operation-mode=pseudo-gui --no-terminal %s &)"
 ```
-Where *Key_Combination* represents the key combination of your choice.
+Where *<key>* represents the key combination of your choice.
 You can add as many lines like these as you like.
 And combined with the `ytdl` implimentation of mpv, you can add special options to mpv to be able to customize the video player according to your needs.
 #### Example:
 ```